 If we have set our Web browser to send a do not track request will silent.se via the analytics platform respect our choice.
 The last part of readers’ IP addresses is not shown to me.
 Both silent.se and the analytics platform run with SSL encryption.
 I don’t share my analytics data on the Internet, or to any third party, but I might some time show an interested person how the analytics platform is doing its job at silent.se

-Piwik is the locally installed analytics platform that helps me understand some about the ones reading my site.
+Matomo (formerly Piwik) is the locally installed analytics platform that helps me understand some about the ones reading my site.
 I can see what pages are read, and for how long.
 I can also see where my readers come from, what Web browser is used, what browser plugins, the screen resolution and operating system.
-Piwik is open source software with a transparent GPL license.
+Matomo is open source software with a transparent GPL license.

 Our browsers’ cookies